 I have started filming a podcast with Triton News in which I interview and chat with Yacht chefs from around the world.
 It is now available on Spotify and YouTube also via the Trition News website.

 What do you have planned for 2022 professionally?

 I plan to keep filming podcasts and writing cookbooks.
 I’d love to do a little more travelling with my podcast and visit some of these awesome yacht chefs in the Bahamas or Caribbean.

 Before yachting I was a chef consultant, I helped hotels become wedding venues and opened a number of restaurants and cafes.
 I was an executive chef lecturer at London’s first career college of Food, Hospitality & Enterprise.
 Plus, just under 10 years as a British Army chef class 1.
 For the last year of my service, I cooked for HRH Prince William & Harry at The Household Cavalry regiment in Windsor.

 I got into yachting as a way to carry on cooking, to get back on the pots and pans again.
 I found a friend on Facebook who was cooking great food on a yacht.
 He was from the British Navy and gave me some sound advice and I started rewriting my cv!

 Nothing gives me more pleasure than cooking outstanding food onboard luxury yachts in the most beautiful places on the planet.
-I’m really honored to be able to do such a fantastic job.
-I get to work with awesome characters both on deck and the interior team!
+I’m really honoured to be able to do such a fantastic job.
+I get to work with awesome characters both on deck and in the interior team!